Menu icon

 How much does a full charge cost?

-How many kWh are needed to recharge an electric car?
+How many kWh are needed to charge an electric car?

 What is the average charging time?